josegonzalez/minui-remote-terminal-pak/README.md

 > [!IMPORTANT]
 > If the zip file was not extracted correctly, the pak may show up under `Tools > Remote`.
 Rename the folder to `Remote Terminal.pak` to fix this.

-Browse to `Tools > Remote Terminal` and press `A` to turn on the remote terminal.
-It is accessible on port 8080 of the device IP.
+Browse to `Tools > Remote Terminal` and press `A` to enter the Pak.

-This pak runs on port `8080` (HTTP).
+### Debug Logging

+To enable debug logging, create a file named `debug` in the pak folder.
+Logs will be written to the `$SDCARD_PATH/.userdata/$PLATFORM/logs/` folder.

+### Configuration

-### port
+#### port

-The terminal runs on port 8080.
+The terminal runs on port `8080`.
 To utilize a different port, create a file named `port` in the pak folder with the port number you wish to run on.

-### shell
+#### shell

-The terminal runs `/bin/sh` as the shell by default.
+The terminal runs `/bin/sh` as the shell by default, but will detect the correct shell for the platform.
 To utilize a different shell, create a file named `shell` in the pak folder with the full path to the shell you wish to execute.